 - Send the copies of the Rabies Vaccination Certificate and the appropriate registration fee to Animal Care and Control, 18736 W. Peterson Road, Libertyville, IL 60048.
 Make your check or money order payable to the Lake County Health Department.
 Please do not send cash in the mail.

-Lake County Board of Health Ordinance Article XVII - Animal Care and Control Fees
+Animal Care and Control Fees

 Registration of all dogs and cats in Lake County must be completed within 30 days after vaccination.
 Failure to comply may result in additional financial penalties.